Robert Milkins: Career

-Milkins turned professional in 1995, but dropped off the Main Tour when it was reduced in size after the 1996/1997 season, but returned a year later via the UK Tour.
-After four seasons of solid progress with occasional last-16 runs, he reached the last 16 of the World Snooker Championship in 2002, and the first round in each of the next three years.
+Milkins turned professional in 1995, but dropped off the Main Tour when it was reduced in size after the 1996/1997 season, only to return a year later via the UK Tour.
+After four seasons of solid progress, with the occasional last-16 runs, he reached the last-16 of the World Snooker Championship in 2002, and the first round in each of the next three years.

 He made history in qualifying for the 2006 World Snooker Championship by making a 147 break in his match against Mark Selby.
-He became only the sixth player to achieve a maximum in the tournament, and the first to do so in qualifying (as a result, he earned £5,000; in the main tournament it would have been worth £147,000).
+He became only the sixth player to achieve a maximum in the tournament, and the first to do so in qualifying (as a result, he earned £5,000; in the main tournament, it would have been worth £147,000).
 He ultimately lost to Selby 4–10, becoming only the second player to lose a World Championship match despite a 147, the other being Ronnie O'Sullivan against Marco Fu in 2003.
 Milkins also made a maximum break against Xiao Guodong in the fourth qualifying round of the 2012 tournament, and this time he won the match 10–4.
 He has also been on the wrong end of a 147 in the tournament – Mark Williams completed a 10–1 victory in the first round of the 2005 tournament with a final-frame maximum.

-In 2005 he reached the Irish Masters semi-final, but lost 8–9 against Matthew Stevens.
+In 2005, he reached the Irish Masters semi-final, but lost 8–9 against Matthew Stevens.

 He lost in the final qualifying round of the World Championships for the second year in a row in 2007 – 10–4 against Mark Allen.
-In 2008 he did not get this far, losing 10–4 to Barry Pinches.
+In 2008, he did not get this far, losing 10–4 to Barry Pinches.

-At the 2006 Grand Prix he and Ronnie O'Sullivan were the only players to win all 5 group matches, however Milkins lost 5–0 to eventual finalist Jamie Cope in the last 16.
-The 2007–08 season was a poor one for Milkins, and he has slipped down the rankings to number 51.
+At the 2006 Grand Prix, he and Ronnie O'Sullivan were the only players to win all 5 group matches; however, Milkins lost 5–0 to eventual finalist Jamie Cope in the last 16.
+The 2007–08 season was a poor one for Milkins, as he slipped down the rankings to number 51.

 Milkins had a strong run at the 2008 Bahrain Championship.
-After being elevated into the top 48 seeds due to a clash with previously arranged Premier League Snooker matches, he won two qualifiers before reaching the quarter-finals at the venue, defeating Michael Holt 5–4 in the last 16 having trailed 0–3.
+After being elevated into the top 48 seeds due to a clash with previously arranged Premier League Snooker matches, he won two qualifiers before reaching the quarter-finals at the venue, defeating Michael Holt 5–4 in the last, 16 having trailed 0–3.

-In 2009, Milkins joined player management company on Q Promotions.
+In 2009, Milkins joined player management company, On Q Promotions Ltd. of Gloucester.

-Milkins' walk on music for the main stages of events is I Am a Cider Drinker by The Wurzels, and after his defeat in the 2014 Ruhr Open Final, performed a verse of the song in his post-match interview to the crowd.
+Milkins' walk on music for the main stages of events is I Am a Cider Drinker by The Wurzels, and after his defeat in the 2014 Ruhr Open Final, he performed a verse of the song in his post-match interview to the crowd.